bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/RE.plot.forest.indiv.pop-1.png)<!-- -->

 Our plot shows the individual effects of `forest` along with the population-level.
+Compare this output and inference to the figure (right-side) for the pooled model fit at the end of Section 3.11.
+In the pooled case we would conclude that at the population level, this species avoids forest (i.e., negative coefficient), and we would say that with some level of statistical certainty because the confidence intervals do not include zero.
+Here we get a more nuanced picture of what’s happening, and that leads to a very different conclusion.

-What is clear is that the reason there is no statistically clear difference of the population-level effect from zero is because there is a wide range of effects across individuals.
+What is clear from this plot is that the reason there is no statistically clear difference of the population-level effect from zero is because there is a wide range of effects across individuals.
 Some individuals have positive coefficients and some have negative.
 Since these are generally equal, they balance out to a population-level effect of zero.
 The story is more complicated!

 The point of this model is that we have effects per each individual and at the population-level for each estimated effect/slope.
 We also are accommodating different sample sizes with the random intercepts.
 However, one could use the trick from above to allow intercepts to vary by individual using fixed effects and then only use random effects for the spatial variables.